7. Functionsï

-R is a functional language, where functions play first fiddle.
-Each action we perform reduces itself to a call to some function, or a combination thereof.
+R is a functional language, i.e., one where functions play first fiddle.
+Each action we perform reduces itself to a call to some function or a combination thereof.

-So far we have been tinkering with dozens of available functions which are part of base R, with only few exceptions.
-They constitute the essential vocabulary that everyone must be able to speak fluently.
+So far, we have been tinkering with dozens of available functions which were mostly part of base R. They constitute the essential vocabulary that everyone must be able to speak fluently.

-Any operation, be it sum, sqrt, or paste, when fed with a number of arguments, generates some (hopefully useful) return value.
+Any operation, be it sum, sqrt, or paste, when fed with a number of arguments, generates a (hopefully fruitful) return value.

 sum(1:10) # invoking `sum` on a specific argument